Azure/aks-engine/docs/kubernetes/deploy.md

 * The subscription in which you would like to provision the cluster.
 This is a uuid which can be found with `az account list -o table`.
 * Proper access rights within the subscription.
 Especially the right to create and assign service principals to applications ( see  AKS Engine the Long Way, Step #2)
+* A valid service principal with all the required create/manage permissions.
+Instructions to create a new service principal can be found [here](../serviceprincipal.md).
 * A `dnsPrefix` which forms part of the the hostname for your cluster (e.g. staging, prodwest, blueberry).
 The DNS prefix must be unique so pick a random name.
 * A location to provision the cluster e.g. `westus2`.